olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 #.
 From the JupyterLab Launcher page, click on the Terminal option.

 #.
-Next, create your conda env:
+Next, create your Conda environment:

    .. code-block::